The end of November means one thing — it’s nearly Christmas!!

 We haven’t been out and about a great deal this month but have managed to soak up a bit of Autumn sunshine on our walks at lunch.

 I am missing Iceland’s beautiful landscape.
-Sorting through our holiday photos has proved to be a bit of a mammoth task but I’ve managed to write a few posts about our adventures: Nesjavellir hiking trail, Heiðmörk hike, restaurants in Reykjavik and hiking Esja.
+Sorting through our holiday photos has been a mammoth task but I’ve managed to write a few posts about our adventures: Nesjavellir hiking trail, Heiðmörk hike, restaurants in Reykjavik and hiking Esja.
 Grab a cuppa and stop by if you have time 🙂

 Happy to be getting somewhere with my arm pain from the bike accident.
 After a 10 week wait, I finally had an appointment at the musculoskeletal clinic!
 They’ve referred me for an MRI — once I’ve had that we should know for sure what the problem is.
 They’re looking for loose soft tissue in my elbow; hopefully they won’t find any.
 The thought of it makes me go a bit weak at the knees.